gianni-rosato/svt-av1-psy/Docs/Appendix-Alt-Refs.md

 | is_overlay       | 0                  | 1                   |
 | show_frame       | 0                  | 1                   |
 | slice_type       | B_SLICE            | P_SLICE             |

-## Notes

-The feature settings that are described in this document were compiled at v1.7.0 of the code and may not reflect the current status of the code.
-The description in this document represents an example showing  how features would interact with the SVT architecture.
-For the most up-to-date settings, it's recommended to review the section of the code implementing this feature.

 ## References